yaa-llc/pas-plugin/wp-ultimate-post-grid-premium/core/readme.txt

 * Very first version of this plugin

 == Upgrade notice ==

+= 2.6.1 =
+Update to fix the deeplinking feature

 = 2.6.0 =
 Update for improved accessibility and performance